 As we cope with COVID-19, getting outside is something we are able, and encouraged, to do for fresh air and sunshine.
-Many families are looking forward to summer and enjoying the fresh air.
+Many families are soaking up the last bit of warm weather before fall.
 But for many children, this time of year also signals the beginning of a common health issue – allergies.

 Dr. Gigi Chawla, chief of general pediatrics at Children’s Minnesota, talked with WCCO about how families can deal with allergies during COVID-19.